 Looking for some duet-friendly games?
 Check out our guide to the best board games for 2 players.

-Marvel Villainous is not itself another expansion for the Disney game, and rather a freestanding product of its own.
+Marvel Villainous is not itself another expansion for the Disney game, but rather a freestanding product of its own.
 Still, its mechanics will be familiar for folks who have already played the Disney version, with each player progressing along their own board and working toward unique victory conditions as they deal out difficulties to slow their rivals.
 Each villain will have their own special powers; for instance, we know that Hela will get to use Soul Mark tokens.
 What do they do?
-I dunno, but it sounds bad.
+We dunno, but it sounds bad.